-DPLS 718 - Ways Know: Teaching, Learning, Leadership credits: 3 This course is designed to explore learning styles, adult learners, and strategies for working with adults.
+DPLS 718 - Ways Know: Teaching, Learning, and Leadership

+This course is designed to explore learning styles, adult learners, and strategies for working with adults.
 The leaders role in facilitating the learning, growth, and development of adults in organizational settings is examined.
 Beliefs about the nature of teaching, learning, and leadership are articulated in the form of a personal philosophy.